Perrottarichard/react-opening-hours-docs/docs/tutorial-basics/optional-props.md

 _showCopyToAll_ will display the Copy to All button

-The Copy To All button, when clicked, will take the first actived day's open and close time and will copy them to all other active days
+The Copy To All button, when clicked, will take the first active day's open and close time and will copy them to all other active days

-:::tip _Tip_: Pass a custom Icon Button to the _copyToAllButtonComponent_ slot.
-See [Component Slots](component-slots)
+:::tip _Tip_: Pass a custom Icon Button to _renderCopyButton_ .
+See [Render Props](render-props)
 :::

 ```jsx title="src/form.js"